 🌾 Substitutions

-- Oat flour - To make 1.5 cups of oat flour, blend about 1.5 cups of rolled oats until finely ground.
+- Oat flour: To make 1.5 cups of oat flour, blend about 1.5 cups of rolled oats until finely ground.
 Measure the flour after blending to ensure you have the right amount.
 Sorghum, buckwheat, or millet flour may be used instead, though the liquid may need slight adjustment for proper consistency.

-- Quinoa - Any variety of quinoa works-white, red, black, or tricolor.
+- Quinoa: Any variety of quinoa works-white, red, black, or tricolor.
 Tricolor is slightly higher in antioxidants due to the red and black grains.

 - Psyllium husk: Both whole psyllium husk and psyllium powder work in this recipe.
-(See the link below for the brand I used.)

 - Pumpkin seeds - These add a delicious crunch and a boost of nutrients like magnesium, zinc, and healthy fats, but the bread works just fine without them.
-(Visit this link for a discount on my favorite brand.)

-📖 How to Make Gluten-Free Quinoa Bread
+📝 How to Make Gluten-Free Quinoa Bread

 - Drain using a fine-mesh strainer, rinse thoroughly, and drain well.
+Discard of the soaking water.

 - Blend on high until smooth with no visible specks of quinoa.
 Set aside.